aplzr/mf/JOURNAL.md

 **Takeaways:**

-- Unified filtering logic for cache + direct search leads to 9% slower file searching
+- Unified filtering logic for cache + direct search in the new `fd` scanner leads to 9% slower file searching compared to the old one
 - But still 27% faster than pure Python
 - Trade-off: Simplicity and maintainability vs. micro-optimization
 - The scanners are much simpler (especially the python one) and now have a clear, single responsibility, which makes them easier to maintain and debug